 When you rotate the polarizer 90 degrees, you have suppressed all the screen light.

 How to Set Up for Photoelasticity

 The images below show the effect of a simple plastic wrap placed on my iPad screen.
 The first image without, and the second image with a polarizer.

 To photograph the colourful fringe patterns of larger objects, I prefer to use my laptop.
 I can have the monitor flat on a table and arrange objects on top of it, or I can place it vertically.

 Like that, it lights the objects from farther behind (like in the image below).

 Cameras and Camera Settings for Photoelasticity

 For this project, any camera will work, including compact cameras and camera phones.
 If you cannot mount a filter, hold the polarizing filter in front of your lens, and you will be fine.

 I tend to focus the scene manually.
 If the objects are displayed directly on to the monitor, I try to shoot with the widest aperture possible.
-That way, I’ll have minimum depth of field, and I’ll be able to blur the screen pixels as much as I can.
+That way, I’ll have the shallowest depth of field, and I’ll be able to blur the screen pixels as much as I can.